 Your doctor or nurse may refer you to a physiotherapist or occupational therapist who will help you learn some relaxation techniques.

 If necessary your doctor may also prescribe medicine to help calm and relax you.

 Not necessarily.
 However, if you do have pain then it will be controlled by using a variety of different treatments.
-These may include palliative chemotherapy/radiotherapy, as well as strong medicines or perhaps complimentary therapies such as acupuncture.
+These may include palliative chemotherapy/radiotherapy, as well as strong medicines or perhaps complementary therapies such as acupuncture.

 It is important to tell your doctor or nurse if you are experiencing any pain.